AIDM Project and CR Templates

 - Part 1 (sections 1 – 5) allows the business users, who are generally not used to follow a highly structured and formalized approach, to articulate business requirements without unnecessary formal constraints before starting any formal analysis or modeling activity starts.
 During this phase, the business users are also expected to collect and provide all reference information that will be required for further analysis and modelling.
 This information is collected in a word document (or similar).

-- Part 2 (sections 6-7) already introduces certain amount of formal modeling.
-Its completion requires support by a trained modeler who is expected to develop all diagrams based on the input from the business users directly in the AIDM.
-Completion of use cases (or collaboration diagrams) is a mandatory component of a BRD submission for all new XML schemas.
-Business users are required to validate all work produced by the modeler.
+- Part 2 (sections 6-7) requires support by a trained Data modeler who is expected to develop all diagrams based on the input from the business users directly in the AIDM.
+The completion of the Business modeling diagram (developed using BPMN 2.0) with associated Business keys data and Business Use cases is a mandatory component of a BRD submission for all new XML schemas or JSON Messages before data modeling gap assessment within AIDM Data Models and API Development.
+Business users are required to validate all work produced by the Data modeler.

 Stage 3: Modeling and detailed analysis of non-functional requirements